 Rococo vs. Baroque in Architecture and Design

-In France, the Baroque and Rococo were adjacent stylistic periods that ensconced two entirely distinct sensibilities; one was heavy-handed and provocative while the other expressed lightness and playfulness within elaborate decoration.
-Differences in the temperament of the two ages had profound influence on their artistic/decorative movements.
+In France, Baroque and Rococo were adjacent stylistic periods that ensconced two entirely distinct sensibilities; one (Baroque) was heavy-handed and provocative, while the other (Rococo) expressed lightness and playfulness with elaborate decoration.
+Differences in the temperament of the two ages had profound influence on the artistic/decorative movements.
 Yet while the Baroque era stretched across the 17th century, the Rococo style was fleeting in comparison, spanning more or less from the 1730s to the 1760s (during the reign of Louis XV).
 The differences between the two can more or less be summed up in terms of mood (feeling of the age), function, and method.

 In contrast, Rococo decoration was used to create a sense of flow with the use of abstract and asymmetrical detail.
 The dado is lower and less commonly used.
 Walls would not have a full entablature and the angle between wall and ceiling were eliminated by plaster covers in the corners.
 Rococo surface decoration on ceiling and walls favored shallow relief and depressed or semi-circular arches.
 Decoration was asymmetrically styled, yet unified, with meandering and wistful s-scrolls and wave like lines.
 Rococo décor was about dreams and the fantastic – stucco and carvings included shapes and images of flowers, shells, bats’ wings, festoons, garlands, fountain jets, swags (stylized natural forms) and also chinoiseries and singeries.
 Baroque sensibilities delineated common people from royalty but Rococo admired if not idealized humanistic and sometimes carnal inclinations of life.
 Even the furniture of the Rococo was more delicate and light, as seen for example in the use of the cabriole leg in furniture instead of bulbous thick legs as seen in the Baroque.